Bow Common: Transport

 Bow Common has no connection to the London Underground, and is connected to the Docklands Light Railway at Devons Road DLR station.
 Historically it had a stop on London, Tilbury and Southend Railway called Burdett Road that opened on 11 September 1871 by the Great Eastern Railway who had leased it to the London and Blackwall Extension Railway (LBER) from 1866, with the demands placed on the railway system by World War II and bomb damage in December 1940 saw the station closed for a week for emergency repairs but further damage saw the station closed on 21 April 1941.

-Bow Common is served several London Buses, 108, 277, 309, 323, D6 and D7 call in the area.
+Bow Common is served by several London Buses; 108, 277, 309, 323, D6 and D7 all call in the area.
 It is also linked to the London Night Bus network by the N277 while the 108 is a 24-hour service.
 The 108 uses the Blackwall Tunnel, a source of severe delays which leads to the route often being cited as amongst the least reliable in London.